 - Wanna go eat Macaroni & Cheese and pie?

 - Please leave gift cards and/or candy on my desk.
-No questions.
+No talking.

 - I’m actually really ok today.
 Please act normal around me.

-- I have no idea what day it is.
+- I don’t know what day it is.
 Remind me where to go at 2pm.

 - Don’t take anything I say personally.
 And, I’m sorry in advance.